Pradumnasaraf/DevOps/Docker/commands/README.md

 docker container ls
 ```

-- To start and interactive session and get inide the container.
+- To start and interactive session and get inside the container.

   - NOTE: every image does not support `bash` so we use `sh`